SkyBlueRW/SkyBlueRW.github.io/_posts/2023-03-22-pyramid-optimization.md

 ### Risk centric Portfolio Construction <a name="risk"></a>

 Risk-centric portfolio construction methods can help address scenarios where reliable estimation is not available for certain inputs.
-While these methods represent a compromise in the absence of reliable estimation, portfolios generated using these methods can be robust and perform comparably well to the true mean variance efficient portfolio in certain market scenarios, as suggested by their marginal conditions.
+While these methods represent a compromise in the absence of reliable estimations, portfolios generated using these methods can be robust and perform comparably well to the true mean variance efficient portfolio in certain market scenarios, as suggested by their marginal conditions.

-These portfolios are not dependent on full knowledge of return and risk, providing a conservative alternative with a solid bottom line and some upside potential for investors.
+With no requirement of full knowledge on return and risk, these portfolio construction methods provide a conservative alternative with a solid bottom line and some upside potential for investors.

 **Equal Weighted Portfolio (EWP)**